abisummers/abisummers.github.io/src/pages/articles/learning-french.md

 Speaking was the most important part for me, but I didn't put myself in situations that would require me to speak it.
 For my first two years, most of my friends were also au pairs so we all spoke English together.

+<a name="worked-for-me"></a>

 ### What actually worked for me

 I identified that speaking French was the most important element for me, so I knew where to focus my energy.
 I very rarely need to write something in French - and when I do I always have the time to look things up.

 Speaking with non native speakers.
 Ok, sure they also make mistakes but for me, it did a lot for my confidence speaking with people at a similar level.
 I found they were less quick to judge me for mistakes and that speaking at a slower pace gave me time to think.

 Investing money into learning French.
 French classes helped me massively, and I know I'm more likely to use something that I have paid for and I really benefited from the guidance.
 I found both online and in person classes to work for me and offer different things.
 Online classes worked better while working remotely because I could do them directly after work, but I also like the community feel of in person classes and the change of scenery.